Dedigama Kota Vehera : Suthigara Chethiya (දැඩිගම කොට වෙහෙර)

 This stupa has been built by king Parakramabahu the Great ( 1153-1186) as a memorial on the location he was born.

-This royal couple had 2 daughters ( some believe that they had 3 daughters) and the prince Manabharana was worried not having a son and sought spiritual guidance to have an heir.
-At one of the temples he had a dream of a visit from a daity who told him that he is destined to have a son who will one day become a great leader.
-It is said that the It is here when the queen Rathnavali delivered the baby boy who later became the Parakramabahu the Great ( 1153-1186).
+This royal couple had 2 daughters ( some believe that they had 3 daughters) and Prince Manabharana was worried about not having a son and sought spiritual guidance to have an heir.
+At one of the temples, he had a dream of a visit from a deity who told him that he was destined to have a son who would one day become a great leader.
+It is said that It was here when Queen Rathnavali delivered the baby boy who later became the Parakramabahu the Great ( 1153-1186).

-This stupa has not being subject to any major renovation but during excavations it has been found that the stupa is built on top of another smaller stupa.
+This stupa has not been subject to any major renovation but during excavations, it has been found that the stupa is built on top of another smaller stupa.
 The smaller stupa was found closer to the pesa walalu on the eastern side.
 This was 36 feet in diameter.
-It has been found that that both these stupas has been built around the same time.
+It has been found that both these stupas were built around the same time.

-Although it is unknown what relic was enshrined in this stupa, a massive amount of relics have been recovered in it 10 relic chambers.
-Out of these, the the most significant is the Ingenious Elephant Lamp.
+Although it is unknown what relic was enshrined in this stupa, a massive amount of relics have been recovered in its 10 relic chambers.
+Out of these, the most significant is the Ingenious Elephant Lamp.

 Also See